waghanza/cyclone/README.rst

 -----------------------------------------

 Tornado provides decorator functions for asynchronous and authenticated methods.
-Obviously, they're also implemented in Cyclone, and yet more powerful when combined with a famous Twisted decorator: ``defer.inlineCallbacks``.
+Obviously, they're also implemented in cyclone, and yet more powerful when combined with a famous Twisted decorator: ``defer.inlineCallbacks``.

 The ``cyclone.web.authenticated`` decorator may be combined with ``defer.inlineCallbacks``,